2011–12 Chamois Niortais F.C. season

-The 2011–12 season is the 86th campaign in the history of the French association football club Chamois Niortais.
-It is their second consecutive season in the Championnat National, the third tier of French football, after an 11th-place finish in 2010–11.
+The 2011–12 season was the 86th campaign in the history of the French association football club Chamois Niortais.
+It was their second consecutive season in the Championnat National, the third tier of French football, after an 11th-place finish in 2010–11.
 Former Niort midfielder Pascal Gastien remained as manager, having been appointed to the position in 2009.
 Niort finished as runners-up in the Championnat National, thereby earning promotion to Ligue 2 for the 2012–13 season after a four-year absence from the second tier of French football.